Ghostbusters: Spirits Unleashed

-Ghostbusters: Spirits Unleashed is a 2022 action game by IllFonic.
-An asymmetrical multiplayer game based on the Ghostbusters media franchise, it is set after the events of Ghostbusters: Afterlife and focuses on players tackling matches either as a ghostbuster trying to capture ghosts, or a ghost trying to haunt a location.
+Ghostbusters: Spirits Unleashed is a 2022 asymmetrical action game developed and published by IllFonic.
+Based on the Ghostbusters franchise, it is set after the events of the 2021 film Ghostbusters: Afterlife and focuses on players tackling matches either as a ghostbuster trying to capture ghosts, or a ghost trying to haunt a location.
 It was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in October 2022.
 A Nintendo Switch port was released on October 19, 2023.

 Gameplay

-Spirits Unleased focuses on online multiplayer gameplay for up to five players, focusing on 4v1 matches with asymmetrical gameplay.
+Spirits Unleashed focuses on online multiplayer gameplay for up to five players, focusing on 4v1 matches with asymmetrical gameplay.
 Each player is able to create their own Ghostbuster avatar, with the Ghostbusters' headquarters acting as a hub between matches where players can change their avatar's appearance, clothing and voice, as well as manage items and upgrades they have unlocked.
 At times, players will also be required to visit certain areas of the hub to progress events in the game's storyline.
 Matches – dubbed as "jobs" – are initiated at the hub and can be set to a specific location or a random choice, with players able to designate whether they prefer to play as a ghostbuster, or be chosen to control a ghost in the match; players may also opt to let an AI bot control the ghost for the match.

 In a match, the goal for each side is specific: the ghost's aim is to haunt the selected location and avoid being captured; while the ghostbusters must focus on trapping the ghost, with the option of closing rifts to reduce the ghost's chance of success, but must do so before the ghost can fully haunt a location.
 If a ghost manages to fully haunt a location, a countdown timer begins, and the Ghostbusters will be required to close down any active rifts and capture the ghost before it runs out, otherwise they lose the match.
 Each side functions differently during a match, with the ghost working on their own and using a combination of stealth and sabotage techniques against their opponents, while the Ghostbusters must use teamwork, co-ordination, and a variety of gadgets to defeat the ghost.
 Both sides earn experience for their equipment/abilities, while at the end of the match, players earn experience towards their overall level, which reaching certain thresholds will unlock new ghosts and appearances, and new items for use in matches and customising their avatar's appearance.
 Additional experience can also be earned by completing daily and weekly challenges focused on different tasks, such as destroying bins, or completing a set number of matches.